Eschatologue/CM_wiki/docs/class/bard/swords.md

 Whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn, your walking speed increases by 10 feet until the end of the turn, and if a weapon attack that you make as part of this action hits a creature, you can use one of the following Blade Flourish options of your choice.
 Each option costs 1 Bardic Die and you can use only one Blade Flourish option per attack.

 **Defensive Flourish**
-:   The attack deals additional damage equals to one roll of your Bardic Die.
+:   The attack deals extra damage equals to one roll of your Bardic Die.
 You also add the number rolled to your AC until the start of your next turn.

 **Slashing Flourish**
-:   The attack deals additional damage equals to one roll of your Bardic Die.
+:   The attack deals extra damage equals to one roll of your Bardic Die.
 Moreover, each creature of your choice within 5 feet of you also take damage equals one roll of your Bardic Die.

 **Mobile Flourish**
-:   The attack deals additional damage equals to one roll of your Bardic Die.
+:   The attack deals extra damage equals to one roll of your Bardic Die.
 You can also push the target up to a number of feet equal to three times the number you roll on that die, rounded to the nearest 5 foot increment.
-You can then immediately take a **:rsc-r: Reaction**{ .rsc } to move up to your **:rsc-spd: Speed**{ .em } to an unoccupied space within 5 feet of the target.
+You can then immediately take a move up to your **:rsc-spd: Speed**{ .em } to an unoccupied space within 5 feet of the target.
+This movement does not provoke **:rsc-r: Opp.
+Attack**{.rsc}.

 ### Level 6: Extra Attack